hxwang/Security-Summary/papers/SqaliH11_CloudCom_EDoS-Shield-A-Two-Steps-Mitigation-Technique-against-EDoS-Attacks-in-Cloud-Computing.md

     - it is unpleasant to users for dealing with the turing test or CAPTCHA
 - block IP
     - NAT problem

+### Extension
+- the system is somewhat similar to our system
+    - we both use firewall(load balancer) to redirect clients to authentication node
+    - however, we assume some bots may pass the authentication and enter our system. i.e., we are trying to deal with the case when there are insiders in the system.

 ### TODO
 - record the related work of *load balancing" of firewall in page 52, these could be evidence of how robust the firewall or loadblancer could be in the cloud